Categories

 While cryptocurrency and all its major aspects are paperless, mining tokens is energy-intensive and requires sophisticated machinery to solve complex algorithms and confirm each transaction.
 In the Proof-of-Work (PoW) model, which has been in use since 2009, transactions are added to a particular blockchain network.
 The confirmation of transactions requires advanced computers to solve cryptographic puzzles.

 This process is highly competitive, energy-intensive, and leaves behind too much carbon footprint.
-Against this backdrop, many crypto players are moving to the Proof-of-stake model of authenticating cryptocurrency transactions and mining new tokens.
+Against this backdrop, many blockchain networks have adopted the Proof-of-Stake model of authenticating cryptocurrency transactions and creating new tokens.

 What is Proof-of-Stake (PoS)?